Overview

 To be eligible to apply for Readmission after Dismissal, you must:

-Enroll as a full-time student (at least 12-units) elsewhere for two terms away (semesters or quarters), earning B's or better.*
+• Enroll as a full-time student (at least 12 units) elsewhere for two terms away (semesters or quarters), earning B's or better in all courses taken during each term.*

 Other Important Information

-- If you choose to take coursework at UC Berkeley Summer Session or UC Berkeley extension, you will need approval from an L&S College Adviser or Associate Dean, respectively.
+• If you choose to take coursework at UC Berkeley Summer Session or UC Berkeley extension, you will need approval from an L&S College Adviser.

-- If you are choosing to take a summer semester as a term away, you will need to pair it with at least a fall / spring semester.
+• If you are choosing to take a summer session or a winter intercession as a term away, you will need to pair it with at one fall/spring semester or fall/winter/spring quarter.

-- Note: the minimum unit load for a summer semester is 6-units, instead of 12-units.
+• Note: the minimum unit load for a summer session or winter intercession is 6 units, instead of 12 units.

 Submitting your request